moinwiki/moin/docs/user/accounts.rst

 Theme name
  The bundled MoinMoin wiki theme which you would like to use.

-User CSS URL
+CSS file
- If you want to style MoinMoin with custom Cascading Style Sheets (CSS), enter a URL for your custom stylesheet here.
+ If you want to style MoinMoin with custom Cascading Style Sheets (CSS), enter a filename for your custom stylesheet here.
 Custom CSS provides an advanced level of control over appearance of MoinMoin pages.
+The file needs to be in the “wiki_local” subdirectory of the wiki instance.
+ Ask your wiki administrator for assistance.

 Number of rows in edit textarea
  The size (in lines) of MoinMoin's plain text editor when you edit an item.
 The default of 0